San Diego County Fair: History

 The San Diego County Fair began in 1880 as an agricultural fair.
 The location moved from place to place for several years, finally settling on the Del Mar Fairgrounds when it opened in 1936.
-There was no fair in 1917–18 due to World War I, 1942–45 due to World War II, and 2020 in response to the COVID-19 pandemic.
+There was no fair in 1917–18 due to World War I, 1942–45 due to World War II, and 2020 in response to the COVID-19 pandemic and two stay-at-home orders issued by California Governor Gavin Newsom.

 The fair has been known by various names during its history: The San Diego County Fair from 1880 to 1953 and from 2002 to present; the Southern California Exposition and San Diego County Fair from 1954 to 1969; the Southern California Exposition from 1970 to 1982; and the Del Mar Fair from 1983 through 2001.

 After visiting farm animals at the fair in 2019, a 2-year-old boy died and three others were sickened but not hospitalized; they had contracted pathogenic E. coli, and the child had developed a kidney infection.

+In 2020 and 2021, the Fair was canceled due to the COVID-19 pandemic.
+With a lack of reserves to fall back on, the 22nd District Agricultural Association, which produces the Fair, was forced to lay off more than 60% of the staff.

+The 22nd DAA hosted a scaled-down event in 2021 called "Home Grown Fun."
+The Fair returned in 2022.